TheOdinProject/top-meta/about/discord-roles.md

 One of the things that makes The Odin Project a unique place on the internet is the vibrant community on Discord.
 We help each other, hang out together, and most importantly, build each other up.

 Building communities is difficult and we want to make sure that we encourage the right kinds of behaviors.
 When you join our Discord server, you will notice a few roles.
-Not all of them are roles that are essential, but they may be used to help organize events (such as book clubs), or signify one's experience.
+Not all of them are essential, but they may be used to help organize events (such as book clubs), or signify one's experience.

 ## Essential Discord User Roles: